Chicago Truck Accident Lawyers Offering Trial Attorney Experience For Over 65 Years

 A typical trucking accident investigation will involve an investigation of the tractor-trailer in question, analysis of drivers log books and timekeeping software, investigations of the accident scene, an investigation of drivers’ drug and alcohol test record history, the driver’s history of accidents, and other aspects that can clearly prove negligence in many cases.

-Legal FAQ: How Much Can I Get in Trucking Accident Damages?
+How Much Compensation Can I Get in Trucking Accident Damages?

 A trucking accident can result in very serious injuries because of the massive bulk and weight of the larger vehicle or tractor-trailer.
 A truck that spills or drops its load can also cause serious damage and injuries to anyone nearby.
 But the precise amount of compensation from a truck accident lawsuit can vary dramatically depending upon factors such as: